flipperdevices/flipperzero-firmware/README.md

 ## GPIO
+### wiegand
+[project](./gpio/wiegand/README.md) - This is a tool for reading and writing Wiegand data.
+Wiegand is typically used by NFC, RFID and keypads.
+This tool can be used to read a Wiegand signal, save and display the data on the Flipper Zero's screen.
+It can also play the signal back.

 ### gpio-pins
 [tool](./gpio/pins/README.md) - This is a set of files you can copy to your Flipper Zero so that you can easily lookup the meaning of a pin.